BhanuPrakashPebbeti/Sudoko-solver/README.md

 # Sudoko-solver
-#Simple solver appliation made using pygame module in python.
+#Simple solver application made using pygame module in python.
-#Simple controls : -use arrow keys to move the pointer on the grid.
+#Simple controls :
+#                  -use arrow keys to move the pointer on the grid.
 #                  -press the number keys to enter particular number into particular cell.
 #                  -press "Enter" key to solve the sudoko after entering numbers.
 #                  -press "Backspace" key to reset the grid of the solver.